Required Application Materials

 Any student whose family is unable to meet the costs of a Pitzer education is encouraged to apply for financial aid.
-Students applying for financial aid need to complete the Free Application for Federal Student Aid (FAFSA) and CSS/Financial Aid PROFILE by March 2 for fall semester, or October 1 for spring semester consideration.
-Fall transfer applicants must submit tax documents by May 1 and spring transfer applicants must submit tax documents by October 1.
+Students applying for financial aid need to complete the Free Application for Federal Student Aid (FAFSA) and CSS/Financial Aid PROFILE by April 1 for fall semester, or October 10 for spring semester consideration.

 International Transfer Financial Aid